Fungal Toenail Treatment

 ONYCHOMYCOSIS (FUNGAL NAILS)

-Are you looking for fungal nail infection laser treatment in Perth?
-Well you are in luck because we offer both fungal toenail and fingernail fungus treatment at our West Perth and Ocean Reef clinics.
+Are you looking for an effective fungal nail infection treatment in Perth?
+At Preston Podiatry we offer both fungal toenail and fingernail treatment at our West Perth and Currambine podiatry clinics using the latest in cold laser technology, a painless, fast and highly effective treatment for fungal nail infections.

 **We are also pleased to announce that we have commissioned our second laser.